 I still get contacted on this topic on a pretty regular basis.
 Mostly from folks who bolded some text here or there and are surprised at the response they received.
-The common excuse being I was just highlighting a statement or adding a “little emphasis”.
+The common excuse being I was highlighting a statement or adding a “little emphasis.”

 Cause and Effect

 Why bold?
-Making the extra effort to bold certain text is a specific action taken to produce a specific result.
+Making the extra effort to bold particular text is a specific action taken to produce a specific result.
 To make a point, right?

 If you think about it, how strong of a point is out of your control to control.
-The interpretation will differ based on how well the other side knows you and your relationship with them.
+The interpretation will differ based on how well the other side knows you and the relationship between the two of you.

-Never underestimate how bolding certain words or sentences can make an otherwise benign statement one with major emphasis.
-The person you are communicating with knows you took the extra steps to bold only certain terms or phrases.
+Never underestimate how bolding certain words or sentences can make an otherwise benign statement one with significant emphasis.
+The person you are communicating with knows you took the extra steps to bold only specific terms or phrases.
 They know you are making a point of making a point.

 Then, let’s change the color to red!